Cerendastanoglu/low-stock-alert-app/EMAIL_SETUP_GUIDE.md

 ## ⚙️ Setting Up Email Notifications

 ### 1. Access Email Settings
-- Open your Low Stock Alert Dashboard
+- Open your Spector Dashboard
 - Click the **"Email Settings"** button in the sidebar
 - Or navigate directly to `/app/email-settings`